 - Merge the 2 maximum comparable clusters.
 We need to continue these steps until all the clusters are merged together.

-The basic method to generate hierarchical clustering are:
+The basic method to generate hierarchical clustering is

-Algorithm for Agglomerative Hierarchical Clustering is:
+The algorithm for Agglomerative Hierarchical Clustering is:

 - Calculate the similarity of one cluster with all the other clusters (calculate proximity matrix)